friends-of-tutorials/xen-software-raid/README.md

 ### 1.1 Installation XenServer

-First install the XenServer as usual without (!) the LVM repositories.
+First of all install the XenServer as usual without (!) the LVM repositories.
 Make sure that there are no mdadm-superblocks of older installations on the hard disk, because it is not possible to install XenServer on such disks.
 Use the following commands to clean up the partitions if necessary:

 ```bash
 umount /dev/md<number of md>